tsheporamantso/math-magicians/README.md

 This is a online App for all fans of mathematics.

-**Math Magicians** In this project, I built a Single Page App (SPA) that allows users to make simple calculations and raed a random math-related qoute.
+**Math Magicians** In this project, I built a Single Page App (SPA) that allows users to make simple calculations and read a random math-related qoute.

 ## 🛠 Built With <a name="built-with"></a>

 - React
 - CSS
 - JavaScript(ES6)
-  -JSX
+- JSX
-  -Jest
+- Jest

 ### Tech Stack <a name="tech-stack"></a>